pspdev/pspdev.github.io/basic_programs.md

 This will result in an EBOOT.PBP file in the build directory.
 Put it in a directory in ms0:/PSP/GAME/ and you need a font file to test the program, download it from <a href="/resources/Pacifico.ttf">here</a>.
 Put it in a directory same as EBOOT.PBP and the PSP can run it.

 </details>

+Check out the [Tips and Tricks](tips_tricks.html) to get most out of your whole PSP development.